natcap/invest.users-guide/source/fisheries.rst

 Larval Dispersal
 ^^^^^^^^^^^^^^^^

 For models with subregions (e.g., Spiny Lobster, Dungeness Crab), we assume that adults from each subregion contribute to a common larval pool.
 Larvae are then distributed across subregions.
-The proportion of larvae that go to each subregion is user-defined, in the main parameters csv file.
+The proportion of larvae that go to each subregion is user-defined, in the main parameters CSV file.
 In the spiny lobster default model, larvae are dispersed to the subregions according to the distribution of suitable habitat (e.g. mangroves and seagrasses) among the subregions  (Arkema et al. *in review*).
 In the Dungeness crab default model, larvae are dispersed proportional to the surface area of each subregion (Toft et al. 2013).
 The models represent closed populations, meaning we do not allow for any larval recruitment from outside of the study area.
 However, if recruitment is modeled using the `Fixed Recruitment`_ function, this could implicitly represent an external source of larvae.

 .. _migration-guidance-label: